Get notified of page updates

 Why is this study important?

 Removing the ovaries and taking risk-reducing medications such as tamoxifen have been shown to reduce breast cancer risk; however, both are associated with short-term and long-term side effects.
-Aerobic exercise does not have negative long-term consequences, and is an accessible activity for people, so understanding if exercise can also lower levels is the first step in determining whether or not it can be used to reduce breast cancer risk in young women who are at high risk for breast cancer.
+Aerobic exercise does not have negative long-term consequences, and is an accessible activity for people, so understanding if exercise can also lower estrogen levels is the first step in determining whether or not it can be used to reduce breast cancer risk in young women who are at high risk for breast cancer.

 Study findings:

-1. Premenopausal women at high risk for breast cancer who participated in regular aerobic exercise for 5 months had lower levels than women who did not exercise regularly.
+1. Premenopausal women at high risk for breast cancer who participated in regular aerobic exercise for 5 months had lower estrogen levels than women who did not exercise regularly.

 What does this mean for me?